-Exponential is using color intensity to control brightness and prevent wash out situation, but objects' color
+Exponential is using color intensity to control brightness and prevent wash out situation, but objects' color will become light, like image on the right.

 HSV Exponential and Exponential is very similar, but will keep the tune and intensity of the color, like image on the bottom left.